theJugglingCompany.com

 The other strand carries what is moving away from the current state: the existing process that is being retired, the skill set that is becoming obsolete, the identity that people held in the old configuration.
 This strand receives far less attention in most programs, but it is structurally present throughout.
 It does not disappear because it is not discussed.

-The helix runs both strands simultaneously, connected, held in tension by the bridges between them.
+The helix in the image runs both strands simultaneously, connected, held in tension by the bridges between them.
 The change that ignores one strand while building the other is working with half the architecture.

 The bridges are not optional

-Consider what holds the helix together.
+Look at what holds the helix together in the image.
 The outer strands spiral independently.
 They could, theoretically, run in parallel indefinitely without ever touching.
 They do not.
-At regular intervals, bridges connect them - crossing from one strand to the other, establishing the relationship that makes the structure coherent.
+At regular intervals, the cyan/pink bridges connect them - crossing from one strand to the other, establishing the relationship that makes the structure coherent.

 These bridges are the integration checkpoints.
 The moments in a change program where the two strands are brought into contact: where the technology team and the people team compare what each strand has built, where the adoption data and the delivery data are read together rather than in separate reports, where the emerging new capability is tested against the still-present old way of working.